J. B. Evans House: Description and history

-Sandoway Discovery Center
+Sandoway House Nature Center and Sandoway Discovery Center

-The Sandoway Discovery Center is a coastal ecosystems and marine life center.
+Around 1995, residents of Delray Beach began lobbying for county and state grants to acquire the J. B. Evans House, which cost $620,000 at the time.
+During the next few years, the Friends of Sandoway organization worked with contractors, educators, and marine biologists to transform the residence into a nature center.
+The Sandoway House Nature Center opened in May 1998.
+At some point, the facility was renamed the Sandoway Discovery Center, a coastal ecosystems and marine life center.
 It features native plants, live native and invasive reptile species, a coral reef pool with sharks and fish, and a large collection of shells from around the world.
 The center offers environmental education programs and classes.